gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 An important feature of Gadgetron is that reconstruction can occur at the scanner.
 If you have to wait 10 minutes for the reconstruction then there is not such a big benefit using Gadgetron over exporting the data and reconstructing offline.
 MATLAB has a reputation of being too slow for real-time image reconstruction.
 But with current multi-core PC hardware we can work around bottlenecks and actually have MATLAB running rather fast.
 The style of this section will be a top-down  walk-through of code exerpts of an example reconstruction (segmented, accelerated, 3D EPI) to illustrate how we have used and built on the structure that Kristoffer has given us in the gadgetron-matlab examples.
 I have deliberately only editted the snippets minimally to illustrate "warts and all" the ease with which prototying can be performed.

 - Gadgetron chain configuration xml file
+	- AcquisitionAccumulateTriggerGadget "n_acquistions" trigger
-	- Form fixed length buckets for transfer by the external language interface to MATLAB
+		- Fixed length buckets for transfer by the external language interface to MATLAB
-		- "n_acquistions" trigger
-		- One "Reference" bucket
+		- One "Reference" bucket; followed by
 		- Multiple "Data" buckets
-	- Workaround where trigger flags not set as expected in sequence
+	- Workaround for the case that trigger counters are not set as expected in sequence
+	- Rule of thumb: data blocked and sent <= 10 buckets / second to MATLAB
 ```xml
 .
 .